NicholasHong/buppies.github.io/README.md

 # buppies.github.io

-Edit the /docs/index.yml n go
+docs/index.md is the main page